Featured image for The Dragon's Household: How BDSM Families Create Sacred Community

 the mythology we inhabit together

-every morning we wake not just in a house but in a living myth. the Guardian rises first, checking the perimeter as temple guards once protected sacred spaces. i prepare the Dragon’s morning refreshment while the Forge Heart tends to the Crucible of Life with devotion that would make ancient priests weep with recognition. the Seeker, newest among us, watches and learns, absorbing through observation what words could never teach.
+when we gather in the sanctuary, we wake not just in a house but in a living myth. the Guardian, always present with the Dragon, rises first, checking the perimeter as temple guards once protected sacred spaces. when i serve within the sanctuary, i prepare the Dragon’s morning refreshment while others may be serving the greater vision from their positions in the world. when the Forge Heart returns to us, they tend to the Crucible of Life with devotion that would make ancient priests weep with recognition. the Seeker, not yet present but seeking the path toward us, represents all those preparing themselves for this calling.

-this is not roleplay that ends when someone calls “cut.” this is life-play that has become life itself. we have ceased to be individuals with separate stories and become chapters in the same epic tale. when one of us struggles, we all feel the discord in our shared narrative. when one transcends a limitation, we all rise with them.
+this is not roleplay that ends when someone calls “cut.” this is life-play that has become life itself. we have ceased to be individuals with separate stories and become chapters in the same epic tale. when one of us struggles, whether present in the sanctuary or serving from afar, we all feel the discord in our shared narrative. when one transcends a limitation, we all rise with them, connected by bonds deeper than physical proximity.

 the Guardian: first among slaves